gloveboxes/azure-ai-proxy-lite/docs/docs/resources.md

 ![Image shows how to add a resource](./media/proxy_new_resource.png)

+#### Adding a model resources for the AI Toolkit

+To use a custom model with the AI Toolkit, it must be deployed through Azure OpenAI Service.
+This requirement is due to limitations in the AI Toolkit's custom model support, and isn't related to how the proxy service works.

+1. Deploy an instance of the `Azure OpenAI Service`
+2. From the Azure Foundry, deploy a model to the `Azure OpenAI Service`.
+3. Make a note of the deployment name as you'll need when adding as a resource for the proxy.
+4. When adding the model resource to the proxy, be sure to select type `AI Toolkit`.

 ### Duplicate resources

 Duplicating a resource is useful when you want to create a new resource with similar settings as an existing resource.